microsoft/psi/README.md

 # Contributing

 We hope the community can help improve and evolve Platform for Situated Intelligence.
-If you plan to contribute to the codebase, please read the [Contributing Guidelines](CONTRIBUTING.md) document.
+If you plan to contribute to the codebase, please read the [Contributing Guidelines](https://github.com/microsoft/psi/wiki/Contributing) page.
 It describes how the source code is organized and things you need to know before making any source code changes.

 # Who is Using